Nepal restaurant serves up opportunity for deaf

 "I just wanted to prove that deaf people are equally talented like others, and they have already demonstrated that," said Shyam Kakshhapati, who owns the restaurant chain and has employed deaf people for over a decade.

-"It is now up to the government to come up with incentives for hiring deaf people and treating them as honoured members of society."
+"It is now up to the government to come up with incentives for hiring deaf people and treating them as honored members of society."

 More than 60 deaf waiters, ten of them women, work in seven outlets of the Bakery cafe across Kathmandu, serving pizzas, juicy momo dumplings and burgers.